GMOD/jbrowse-react-circular-genome-view-nextjs-demo/README.md

 # jbrowse-react-circular-genome-view-nextjs

-This is a demo of using the circular genome view with next.js (which uses webpack 5).
+This is a demo of using the circular genome view with next13 and the app router.

 ## Demo of `@jbrowse/react-circular-genome-view` with next.js